The Dirty Dozen: Plot

-In March 1944, OSS officer Major John Reisman is ordered by the commander of ADSEC in Britain, Major General Sam Worden, to undertake Project Amnesty, a top-secret mission to train some of the Army's worst prisoners and turn them into commandos to be sent on a virtual suicide mission just before D-Day.
-The target is a château near Rennes where dozens of high-ranking German officers will be eliminated in order to disrupt the chain of command of the Wehrmacht in Northern France before the Allied invasion.
-The prisoners who survive the mission will receive pardons for their crimes.
+In March 1944, OSS officer Major John Reisman (Marvin) is ordered by the commander of ADSEC in Britain, Major General Sam Worden (Borgnine), to undertake "Project Amnesty", a top secret mission to turn some of the United States Army's worst convicts into highly skilled commandos to eliminate Wehrmacht officers at a château near Rennes, disrupting the German chain of command in northern France ahead of D-Day.
+Any convicts who survive the mission will receive a pardon.